ScaleBio/ScaleMethyl/README.md

 Nextflow itself supports running using [AWS](https://www.nextflow.io/docs/latest/aws.html), [Azure](https://www.nextflow.io/docs/latest/azure.html) and [Google Cloud](https://www.nextflow.io/docs/latest/google.html).

 In addition [Nextflow tower](https://tower.nf) offers another simple way to manage and execute nextflow workflows in Amazon AWS.

+## Alternate Start Points
+Alternate start points allow users to start the analysis without starting from the beginning.
+These options are included below.
+For these start points to be available, the pipeline needs to be completed to certain points in previous runs.

+### Matrix Generation
+Command line argument `--startPostAlignment true` or `startPostAlignment: true` in the runParams yaml file will rerun the pipeline directly after the 'Dedup and Extract' module and before 'Matrix Generation'.
+This will enable the user to include additional outputs to their run or change the binning for downstream cell clustering without needing to re-align.
+Additional output options can be included such as allc and amethyst outputs.
+The 'DEDUP_AND_EXTRACT:Extract' and 'METRICS_AND_REPORTING:GenerateMetrics' processes need to completely finish before this option is available for subsequent runs.

 # Versions and Updates
 See the [change log](changelog.md)